MAVLink XML File Schema / Format

 Message Definition (messages)

-tags.
-Individual fields to be encoded in the message payload are defined using <field> ... </field>
+Messages are defined within the <messages> ... </messages> block using <message>...</message> tags.
+Individual fields to be encoded in the message payload are defined using <field> ... </field> tags.
+Every message must have at least one field.

-For example,the definition of the BATTERY_STATUS message is given below (this message was chosen because it contains many of the main fields and attributes.
+For example,the definition of the BATTERY_STATUS message is given below (this message was chosen because it contains many of the main fields and attributes).

 <message id="147" name="BATTERY_STATUS">

 <description>Battery information.
 Updates GCS with flight controller battery status.
-Smart batteries also use this message, but may additionally send SMART_BATTERY_INFO.</description>
+Smart batteries also use this message, but may additionally send BATTERY_INFO.</description>

 <field type="uint8_t" name="id" instance="true">Battery ID</field>